developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 _Rendering the Analytics section of the schema in Zebra McTool sample app.
 Click to enlarge_.
 <br>

-> The Zebra OEMConfig app and schema come preinstalled in Zebra devices.
+> The Zebra OEMConfig app and schema are available at the Google Play Store.

 -----